Things to do in Ho Chi Minh City

 Things to do in Ho Chi Minh City:

-- Gaze at the marvellous architectures of the Notre Dame Cathedral and Central Post Office.
-Built by Gustave Eiffel of the Eiffel tower fame, Saigon’s Central Post Office is one of the most acclaimed buildings of the country.
-Once you enter you are greeted by groups of other tourist praising the Gothic style architecture, French colonial maps and a portrait of Ho Chi Minh.
-Right across the post office stands the Notre Dame Cathedral basking the beauty of Romanesque architecture, apart from the usual tourist buses I was lucky enough to spot a number of newlyweds having a photo shoot outside the Cathedral.
+- Gaze at the marvellous architecture of the Notre Dame Cathedral and Central Post Office.
+Built by Gustave Eiffel of the Eiffel tower fame, Saigon’s Central Post Office is one of the most acclaimed buildings in the country.
+Once you enter you are greeted by groups of other tourists praising the Gothic-style architecture, French colonial maps and a portrait of Ho Chi Minh.
+Right across the post office stands the Notre Dame Cathedral basking in the beauty of Romanesque architecture, apart from the usual tourist buses I was lucky enough to spot a number of newlyweds having a photo shoot outside the Cathedral.

 - A visit to the Mekong delta and the surrounding Islands is a must when in Saigon.
-There are a number of tour companies that take you to see places around Mekong Delta, you can take a day tour or a 1 night 2 days tour.
-The day tours range $ 10 – $ 15 and includes transport, English speaking guide and authentic Vietnamese meal.
-I recommend watching the floating market of Cai Be then taste some snake wine and visit the fruit market of Vin Long to indulge in the tropical treasure of the country.
+There are a number of tour companies that take you to see places around the Mekong Delta, you can take a day tour or a 1 night 2 days tour.
+The day tours range from $ 10 – $ 15 and include transport, English speaking guide and an authentic Vietnamese meal.
+I recommend watching the floating market of Cai Be then tasting some snake wine and visiting the fruit market of Vin Long to indulge in the tropical treasure of the country.
 Note that the traditional meal isn’t vegan, do specify that when booking a tour.

-- Crawl through the Cu Chi tunnels, you can either book a tour or just take a city bus by yourself.
-It is located a bit on the outskirts of Saigon, these tunnels showcases the Viet Cong method of warfare and is very interesting to know how they survived during the American War.
-You can avoid the tour under the tunnels if you are claustrophobic.
+- Crawl through the Cu Chi tunnels.
+You can either book a tour or just take a city bus by yourself.
+It is located a bit on the outskirts of Saigon, these tunnels showcase the Viet Cong method of warfare and it is very interesting to know how they survived during the American War.
+Avoid the tour under the tunnels if you are claustrophobic.

-- Shopping can be a task in Saigon if you have not mastered the art of bargaining, chances are you will be a pro at it by the end of the shopping trip!
-There are a number of markets to choose- Ben Than being the most visited by the tourists, probably because of the close proximity from the backpackers area is a nice place to shop for souvenirs, eat Vietnamese street food and hone your haggling skills.
-If you want to escape the heat, you can visit the nigh market.
+- Shopping can be a task in Saigon if you have not mastered the art of bargaining.
+And if you do go shopping, you’ll be a pro at it by the end of the shopping trip!
+There are a number of markets to choose from- Ben Than is the most visited by the tourists, probably because of the close proximity to the backpackers’ area is a nice place to shop for souvenirs, eat Vietnamese street food and hone your haggling skills.
+If you want to escape the heat, you can visit the night market.
 Word of caution: Be careful with your belongings, the streets are filled with pickpockets.